goharShoukat/goharShoukat/README.md

 - LinkedIn: https://www.linkedin.com/in/goharshoukat/

 ### Current Projects:
+- Data Analysis for Experimental Study in Tidal Turbine Loading
 - Hydrodynamic Load Calcuation Library
 - GUI for the Load calculation Library
 - Signal Processing from sensors with 6 DoF